 Unity Vancouver Island's multifaith library is situated on the grounds of our Nanaimo Centre at 2325 East Wellington Rd. about 2 km West of the intersection with Bowen Rd.
 You are most welcome to visit our labyrinth at any time for a meditative walk or to sit a while.
 The labyrinth includes two wheelchair "parking pads" where those who are unable to walk can enjoy the wonderful energy and peace of the place.
 At each parking pad is a Braille finger-labyrinth outlining the free form layout of the labyrinth.

-Our beautiful, free-form labyrinth was designed by Richard Eliasen and built by a myriad of volunteers led by Unity Vancouver Island maintenance manager, Rick Goffic.
 The labyrinth honours all faith paths and paving stones around the sacred centre bear the symbols of Christianity, Buddhism, Taoism, Sikhism, Islam, Hinduism, Baha'i, Wicca and New Thought

 A labyrinth is an ancient symbol that represents wholeness.
 It is usually circular with spiraling paths within the circle to form a meandering but purposeful journey.
 Our labyrinth is unusual in that it as been designed to fit within the available space, but is still meandering and purposeful.

 A labyrinth is unicursal, offering only one path.
 The way in is the way out.
 There are no blind alleys.
 The path leads you on a circuitous route to the center and out again.
 As a meditation tool, the Labyrinth represents a journey to our own center for self discovery.